hermangroup/docs/introduction/how-to-buy.rst

   https://bw.com

-  BW exchange focuses on the Chinese and Korean market, with Dash available for exchange against USDT and the QC exchange token.
+  BW exchange focuses on the Chinese and Korean market, with Historia available for exchange against USDT and the QC exchange token.

 SatoWallet